 Don’t *hope* you’ll hit your target, do a barrel roll through it.
 There’s no room for uncertainty, and there’s no time for hesitation.

 #2 Count your money

 This is the most important activity I’ve added to my year.
 I learned about “abundance tracking” from Denise Duffield-Thomas, author of Get Rich, Lucky Bitch!
 Here’s the gist: Money flows into your life every day, and unless you record it, you really have no idea how wealthy you are or how healthy your business is.

 I adapted this into a business worksheet where, each month, I wrote a financial goal that challenged me.
-I then listed things I would do to make it happen and named a reward should I acheive it.
+I then listed things I would do to make it happen and named a reward should I achieve it.